 Louisiana Bass Fishing

-All about fishing for spotted and largemouth bass in Louisiana lakes.
+All about fishing for spotted and largemouth bass in LA lakes.

 Louisiana is covered with more places to catch bass than one can imagine.
 There are more ponds, small lakes, rivers, creek and backwaters and the cast majority contain bass.
 The most consistent stringers continue to come from the major lakes including Anacoco Lake, Atchafalaya Basin, Black Bayou Lake, Caddo Lake, Caney Creek Reservoir, Cheniere Brake Lake, Cocodrie Lake, Cross Lake, Cypress Bayou Reservoir, Grand Lake, Lac des Allemands, Lake Bistineau, Lake Bruin, Lake Cataouatche, Lake Claiborne, Lake D’Arbonne, Lake Iatt, Lake Maurepas, Lake Palourde, Lake Rodemacher, Lake Salvador, Lake Verret, Saline Lake, Sibley Lake, Toledo Bend Reservoir, Turkey Creek Lake, Vernon Lake and Wallace Lake.